jrlegrand/jrlegrand.github.io/_posts/2016-02-15-restful-api-yii.markdown

 	 ],
 	]

-Not only did we make the URLs pretty, but we also added a rule that for the `loinc` and `loinc-panel` controllers, we should use a RESTFUL URL class.
+Not only did we make the URLs pretty, but we also added a rule that for the `loinc` and `loinc-panel` controllers, we should use a RESTful URL class.
 I will go into how this is useful as we go on.

 ## Create a relational database structure